-Before any travel expenses are incurred by an employee, the employee's supervisor and Asst.
-Superintendent of Business must give approval.
+Before any travel expenses are incurred by an employee, the employee's supervisor and the Superintendent must give approval.
 For approved travel, employees will be reimbursed for mileage and other travel expenditures according to the current rate schedule established by the district.
 Employees must submit receipts, to the extent possible, to be reimbursed for allowable expenses other than mileage.